TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 Ziff Davis collects information as described herein.
 All information is or may be used as described in this Privacy Policy.

-We collect User Information across our Services, such as when you register for site membership or create a profile or account on any part of the Services. purchase a subscription, software license or product. sign up for emails, newsletters, bulletins, webinars or white papers. enter a sweepstakes, contest, competition or prize draw. receive promotional information by SMS text message. participate in surveys. perform search queries on the Services. or otherwise communicate with us.
+We collect User Information across our Services, such as when you register for site membership or create a profile or account on any part of the Services. purchase a subscription, software license or product. sign up for emails, newsletters, bulletins, webinars or white papers. enter a sweepstakes, contest, competition or prize draw. receive promotional information by SMS text message. participate in surveys. perform search queries on the Services. send an email to us. or otherwise communicate with us.
 We also collect User Information about you offline through telephone or direct mail efforts or from customers, vendors, suppliers, third parties and publicly-available sources.

 When you use the Services, we may combine Personal Information with Other Information we collect about you.
 We do this to improve services we offer you and to improve the functionality of the Services and our ability to market or advertise to you those products or services that may be of interest to you.
-We may also combine information you have provided to us with information obtained from other sources.
+We may also combine information you have provided to us with information obtained from other sources such as social networks.

 Personal Information is used to provide Services to you from Ziff Davis or its partners, which includes, but is not limited to when: (i) we send emails or newsletters offering services or products to you, (ii) you post your personal testimonial alongside other endorsements, (iii) we display your personal reviews of products or services, or (iv) you to search for other website members using information you may already know about that member such as username, full name or gamer profile and identify users matching that criteria.
 Personal Information may also be used to send you advertisements and promotions on the Services and on third party channels.
 Personal Information you provide to us is used in a way that is compatible with the Services and this Privacy Policy.
 Some of the Services use Personal Information of a registered user to “pre-populate” online forms that are displayed for the purpose of collecting additional information about you by the Services or on behalf of a third party.